isocialPractice/general/README.md

 <strong>changeToTable</strong>(<em>colNumber</em>, <em>colTitles</em>, <em>extractTags</em>, <em>parElement</em>, <em>parElementIdentifier</em>, <em>relocate</em>, <em>relocateElement</em>, <em>relocateElementIdentifier</em>, <em>addHTML</em>)
 1. <strong>colNumber</strong>: Number - the number of columns the table will have.
-2. <strong>colTitles</strong>:
+2. <strong>colTitles</strong>: String - the title of table columns.
+Follows two patterns:
    a.
 String - the heading for each column.
 Separate each heading with a comma.
    b.
 Reserved - use either "_href_" or "_:href_"
       - <strong>_href_</strong> - use with "addHTML" setting last item after "::" character to "td\[indexWhereAdded\]_:_td\[indexWhichIsAdded].
         This will change the column name to "Link" and the attribute to "td" at index "indexWhereAdded" to value of "td" at "indexWhichIsAdded".
       - <strong>_:href_</strong> - use with "addHTML" setting last item after "::" character to "td\[indexWhereAdded\]_:_td\[indexWhichIsAdded].
         This will remove the column at "indexWhichIsAdded", and add the attribute to "td" at index "indexWhereAdded" to value of "td" at "indexWhichIsAdded".
 3. <strong>extractTags</strong>: String - follows two patterns:
    a.
 Tag Name - the tag(s) within the parent element that nests text.
       <strong>NOTE</strong> - Currently only accepts one tag followed by a separator that marks where a column ends for each row.
    b.
 Begins with "<strong>_</strong>" - when using primitive text with no tag pattern begin with "_" character followed by "w".
 For example: